SilentSkies/Auto_MKBrake/README.md

     * Once the rip is done, the disc ejects.
     * **Simultaneously**, a background worker grabs that raw file and starts encoding it.
     * Insert the next disc straight away.

+4. **reprocess.py**
+    If the script goes wrong at any point and you are left with a partly processed encoded file you can use `reprocess.py` to finish up.
+    * Delete any part encoded files and folder created by the previous script.
+    * Run `python reprocess.py`
+    * The script scans the raw folder for any mkv files and checks the encoded folder to see if they already exist.
+    * If they don't, it then queues the jobs up to be reprocessed by Handbrake according to the same seetings as in `config.py`.
+    * If there are multiple files it will process them simultaneously.

 ## Project Structure